Chapter 1 - The Scene

 “Hurry up, Rookie.
 Let’s go!
 Let’s go!
 The clock is ticking on this one.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FrederickWrite a Review